cpldc/cpldc-jekyll/_site/README.md

     Pressing escape when the Browse menu is visible Hides the browse menu

-Responsive responses:
+Responsive elements:

-Normal responsive elements are at work: under a certain size, the CPL logo changes and the browse/events buttons change, matching Bibliocommons.
-These use Bootstrap's responsive classes.
+Normal responsive elements are used: under a certain size, the CPL logo changes and the browse/events buttons change, matching Bibliocommons.
+These use Bootstrap's responsive classes (eg hidden-md-down).
 In addition to these Bootstrap responses, there are javascript listeners for window resizing.

-When a user resizes the window and crosses the 970px threshold, the browse dropdown will hide, and the search inputs, when visible, will change to their larger or smaller selves.
-(The modal version of the browse menu is not responsive; it seemed too disorienting when it disappeared on resize.)
+When a user resizes the window and crosses the 970px threshold, the browse dropdown will hide, and the search inputs, when visible, will hide again.
+(The modal version of the browse menu is not responsive; it seemed too disorienting when it disappeared on resize.
+This is in line with Bibliocommons.)